fbacchella/escmd/README.md

 #### list
 #### reindex

-    -h, --help            show this help message and exit -t TEMPLATE_NAME, --use_template=TEMPLATE_NAME
+    -t TEMPLATE_NAME, --use_template=TEMPLATE_NAME
                         Template to use for reindexing
-    -v VERSION, --version=VERSION
-    -c CURRENT, --current_suffix=CURRENT
+    -p PREFIX, --prefix=PREFIX
-    -s SEPARATOR, --separator=SEPARATOR
+    -s SUFFIX, --suffix=SUFFIX
-    -b BASE_REGEX, --base_regex=BASE_REGEX
+    -i INFIX_REGEX, --infix_regex=INFIX_REGEX

 Force the reindex of a index.
-If `--use_template`, the given template will be used for mapping, otherwise, it will use same than the old index.
+If `--use_template`, the given template will be used for mapping, otherwise, it will use the same than the old index.
 Aliases as kept from the old index.

+The name of the new index will be `prefix` + `infix` + `suffix`.
+The infix is build using a regex that will extract if from the reindexed index, the first group of the regex will be used.
+For example, for the index named `prefix.monitoring-es-6-2018.01.29_1` and the regex `(?:.*)(.monitoring-es-6-..........).*`, the infix will be `monitoring-es-6-2018.01.29`.
+Prefix and suffix are taken directly from the arguments.

 #### readsettings